Home » Edinburgh » Real Mary King’s Close tickets

 The Real Mary King’s Close is open on all days of the week, but the timings vary according to the season.

-During the lean months (1 Nov to 31 Mar), the attraction continues to schedule its first tour at 10 am, but the timing for the last tour of the day varies during the week.
+During the lean months (1 November to 31 March), the attraction continues to schedule its first tour at 10 am, but the timing for the day’s last tour varies during the week.

-From Sunday to Thursday, the last tour of the day is at 5 pm, and on Friday and Saturday, the day’s final tour starts at 9 pm.
+From Sunday to Thursday, the day’s last tour is at 5 pm, and on Friday and Saturday, the day’s final tour starts at 9 pm.

 Real Mary King’s Close is closed on Christmas Day.